Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Theoretical Framework

+To understand the proposed framework better, we first present some definitions as follows: \begin{definition} [Self-information weighted expected risk] The self-information of outcome $z_i \in \mathcal{Z}$ is denoted by $\log(\frac{1}{P(z_i)})$.
+Then, the self-information weighted expected risk is defined by

 where $ h $ is a specific model in $\mathcal{H}$ and $\ell(h,z_i)$ is the loss function of model $h$ on sample $z_i$. \end{definition} The rationale behind the formulation of the risk outlined in~\eqref{eq1} can be attributed to the fact that target distributions are unknown in the training stage under the OOD setting.
-It is reasonable to assume that unknown data sources have maximum entropy distributions, signifying greater uncertainty, exemplified by a uniform distribution of discrete labels.
+The proposed loss $\ell(h,z_i)\log(\frac{1}{P_{Z_i}(z_i)})$, is indicative of the requisite focus on outcomes $z_i \in \mathcal{Z}$ with lower probabilities in source distributions since they may have higher probabilities in unknown target distributions.
+Additionally, it is reasonable to assume that unknown data sources have maximum entropy distributions, signifying greater uncertainty, exemplified by a uniform distribution of discrete labels.
+For example, IoT devices may only collect data in specific areas, while the global model trained by these devices is expected to provide spatial-related services for all devices across the entire area~\cite{10472111}.
 Hence, the self-information of each outcome is indispensable for measuring the expected risk in such a situation.
-Additionally, the proposed loss $\ell(h,z_i)\log(\frac{1}{P_{Z_i}(z_i)})$, is indicative of the requisite focus on outcomes $z_i \in \mathcal{Z}$ with lower probabilities in source distributions since they may have higher probabilities in unknown target distributions.
+Moreover, we know that applying FL in the healthcare field~\cite{10197230} should focus on silos within rare disease cases, which underscores the significance of rare yet informative samples, thereby supporting our viewpoint.